Orlando Child Custody Lawyer

 - A parent’s ability to be involved in the child’s school and extracurricular activities.

-- A parent’s ability to provide a home for the child free of substance abuse.
+- A parent’s ability to provide a home for the child, free of substance abuse.

-- A parent’s ability to shield the child from ongoing court action by not discussing litigation with the child or otherwise exposing the child to such information.
+- A parent’s ability to shield the child from ongoing court action by not discussing the litigation with the child or otherwise exposing the child to such information.

 - Any other factor that relates to the best interests of the child.

 Historically, child custody courts would almost always give mothers a vast majority of the parenting time with the child.
-Today, however, more Florida courts are giving mothers and fathers an equal footing when it comes to parenting time with the children.
+Today, however, more Florida courts are giving mothers and fathers an equal footing when it comes to parenting time with their children.

 Today, the courts use terms such as time-sharing, parenting plan, and shared parental responsibility to address custody and visitation cases.
-An experienced child visitation lawyer knows the in’s and out’s of litigating in Orlando, Florida and can work on a parenting agreement that will mean the most time for you, the best possible child support figures, and a lower chance of ending up back in court for a modification later.
+An experienced child visitation lawyer knows the ins and outs of litigating in Orlando, Florida, and can work on a parenting agreement that will mean the most time for you, the best possible child support figures, and a lower chance of ending up back in court for a modification later.

-These are many of the reasons why parents need the assistance of an experienced child visitation attorney.
+These are many of the reasons why parents need the assistance of an experienced Orlando child visitation attorney.
 It does not matter if the case begins as a divorce, paternity, or another type of case.